 The correlation of these two charts, which show production trends dating back to the 1990s and price trends dating back to 2000, will help explain why.

 Energy Information Agency (EIA)

-In conclusion, what enabled the oil and gas industry to extract oil from shale rock over the past 7 years was higher prices.
-If it weren’t for higher oil prices, the capital investment needed in the oil and gas sector, wouldn’t have occurred, and US oil production would have continued to decline.
+It turns out, the biggest catalyst driving the shale boom was a rise in oil prices.
+If it weren't for higher prices, the capital investment required in the oil and gas sector, wouldn't have ever occurred, and United States oil production would undoubtedly have remained in decline.

 By John Manfreda of Oilprice.com

 John majored in Pre-Law at Frosburg State Universtiy and received his MBA at Trinity University.
 He has co-authored The Petro Profit report and dividend stock… More